tiemma/kubernetes-article-content/README.md

 To start using minikube, you can run the command `minikube` to get started with the options.

-After installing it, you can start the application using the command
+After checking that, you can start the kubernetes cluster on minikube using the command

 ```bash
 minikube start